-The Isle of Wight has something for everyone, whether you are looking for a peaceful and relaxing holiday, walking, sailing or a family holiday whether its adventure you crave or lazy days on the beach, the Isle of Wight has it all.
+The Isle of Wight truly has something for everyone, whether you are looking for a peaceful & relaxing break or a family holiday adventure, the Isle of Wight has it all.

 Shanklin is most famed for its good weather, and the Old Village with its picturesque thatched cottages, quaint shops and old fashioned tea rooms.
-Shanklin old village is not just about the daytime, at night it comes alive with entertainment.
-There are several taverns which provide good food in great venues with live music.
+Shanklin Esplanade & the Old village are not just about the daytime, at night they come alive with entertainment.
+There are many places which provide wonderful food & great entertainment.

-Shanklin Chine is a natural gorge carved out by a stream which is beautiful in the daytime or evening, evening time the waterfalls and woodlands are illuminated, giving a totally different aspect and atmosphere, a must when visiting Shanklin.
+Shanklin Chine is a natural gorge carved out by a stream which is beautiful in the daytime or evening time, when the waterfalls and woodlands are illuminated, giving a totally different aspect and atmosphere, a must when visiting Shanklin.

-Shanklin has long been a location for family holidays, with a safe sandy beach and clear waters.
+Shanklin has long been a location for family holidays, with its safe sandy beaches and clear waters.
 The bay is sheltered from the prevailing wind by Dunnose Point, which is a stunning backdrop, with the tall cliffs of Luccombe and St. Boniface Downs beyond.
-Looking out to The English Channel across The Bay, views extend around to the white cliffs of Culver and Bembridge Downs.
+Looking out to The English Channel across the Bay, views extend around to the white cliffs of Culver and Bembridge Downs.